joflink/FEDLORAsemble/README.md

 > ⚠️ **Requirement**: Use `transformers >= 4.37.0` to avoid `KeyError: 'qwen2'`.

+If you use the latest image(docker-compose.yml file) you cant use bitsandbytes for quantization
+ image: ghcr.io/huggingface/text-generation-inference:latest
+    # image: ghcr.io/huggingface/text-generation-inference:v2.1.1  # ← Tex denna

+ then this (if older verison then this work):
+      #QUANTIZE: bitsandbytes
+      #LOAD_IN_8BIT: "true"
 ### 3. Launch TGI Server
 ```bash
 docker-compose up -d